-As far as my influences go, I guess if I restrict myself just to this record, I’d have to say West Coast Psyche circa 65-69 with some Brazilian Tropicalia/Bossa Nova thrown in.
+As far as my influences go, I guess if I restrict myself just to this record, I’d have to say West Coast Psych circa 65-69 with some Brazilian Tropicália/Bossa nova thrown in.
 Certainly, at a minimum, Doors, Love, Electric Prunes, West Coast Pop Art Experimental Band, Moby Grape, Quicksilver, Caetano Veloso, Os Mutantes, Tom Ze, Gilberto Gil, Jobim, Joao Gilberto, Carlos Lyra ….

 One reviewer said this record could have been made 40 years ago and I’ll choose to take that as a compliment.
 It was recorded direct to tape on lovingly preserved vintage equipment.
 This was no Pro-Tools recording.
 Philip Stevenson I consider a genius producer and he’s a helluva musician as well.
 It was the easiest collaboration I’ve ever had with anyone.

-What do you think about current psychedelic scene?
-We have a lot of artists these days...
+What do you think about current psychedelic rock scene?

-As much as I love the golden era of psyche I wouldn’t have made this record if it wasn’t for all the great psychedelic bands playing now.
+As much as I love the golden era of psych I wouldn’t have made this record if it wasn’t for all the great psychedelic bands playing now.
 Here in the Washington D.C./Baltimore area Dead Meadow are really good and I like Flying Eyes as well.
-Dungen, BRMC, Brian Jonestown, Sky Green Leopards, Deerhunter, Tame Impalas, Black Mountain, and White Denim are bands I listen to all the time.
+Dungen, Black Rebel Motorcycle Club, The Brian Jonestown Massacre, Sky Green Leopards, Deerhunter, Tame Impala, Black Mountain, and White Denim are bands I listen to all the time.
 I think this is a great time for psychedelic music but I’m not sure there’s ever been a bad time exactly.
 Even in the 80’s you had the Paisley Underground.
 I couldn’t have made this record without The Rain Parade for example, one of my favorite bands.
 I still listen to them and always will.